Itzik Kol: Film and theater career

 1967-1978 President of Herzliya Studios where he produced critically acclaimed TV shows, such as: "Lul" with Uri Zohar and Arik Einstein, "That is my secret" with Uri Zohar, "Nine square" with Tuvia Tzafir, "That's it" and "Play it" with Dudu Topaz, "Take it or leave it" with Dudo Dotan.
 All these shows were awarded the "David's Harp" awards, the Israeli equivalent of the "Emmy".

 1978-1983 President of United Studios where he initiated and planned the merging of Herzliya Studios with Berke-Pathe-Humphries Studios into one company.
 Under his leadership the company became the industry leader in film and TV production in Israel as well as satellite broadcasting throughout the world.

 1983-1991 President of G.G.
 Israel Studios where he devised and developed the foundation of the Neve Ilan Communications Center near Jerusalem.
 The complex includes vast stages and various other studios for film TV and video production.

 In 1997, he made "Hachaverim Shel Barney" (החברים של ברני, "Barney's Friends"), an Israeli co-production based on Barney & Friends.
 Kol's daughter loved the character of the purple dinosaur, which inspired him to pursue the rights to produce an Israeli adaptation of the show.
-He approached Lyrick Studios in 1995, but was initially turned down, told that he was only allowed to air a Hebrew dubbed version of the original series.
-He felt that "putting Hebrew words in American kids' mouths" wouldn't work.
+He approached Lyrick Studios in March 1996, but was initially turned down, told that he was only allowed to air a Hebrew dubbed version of the original series.
+He felt that "Hebrew words into American songs and American kids' mouths" wouldn't work.
 Realizing that Sheryl Leach and her father-in-law, Richard Leach, were devout Christians, he asked "Why not have Barney speak in the language of the Bible?"
 This sealed the deal and, under strict guidelines, the show could be produced.
 One of these guidelines was that the episodes could only be adapted from those of the American show, with very few script changes.
 When the agreement went through, the show cost Roll Communications $41,000 per episode to produce (Only $500 per episode went to Lyrick), making it one of the most expensive children's shows produced in Israel.
+Israeli songwriter and translator Ehud Manor was brought on board to translate the songs, while his daughter Libby translated the show's scripts.
+Hachaverim Shel Barney premiered on November 2th 1997 and was immediately a smash hit.

 Kol supervised and executed live satellite broadcasts from Israel (1973–1983) and directed the following live shows: